Create a rule for HTTP or HTTPS traffic

 -

-Optional: create HTTP Policies:
+Optional: create HTTP policies:

-11.2 Select the parameter for which the request will be checked:
+11.2.Select the parameter for which the query will be checked:

 HOSTNAME

-— to verify the domain name;PATH
+— to check the domain name;PATH

 — to check the path.

-11.3.
-Select the type of match to the reference value:
+11.3.Select the type of match to the reference value:

 EQUAL TO

-— is a match;STARTS WITH
+— match;STARTS WITH.

-— begins with;ENDS WITH
+— begins with;ENDS WITH.

-— ends in;CONTAINS
+— ends with;CONTAINS

-— contains;REGEX
+— Contains;REGEX

 — regular expression.

-11.4 Enter the control value to check.
-If in step 11.3 you selected the condition
+11.4.Enter a control value to check.
+If you selected the

 REGEX

-, enter a regular expression.11.5 Optional: to add another condition to the policy, press New condition and customize it.
-If there are multiple conditions in the policy, the request must match each condition to fall under the policy.
+condition in step 11.3, enter a regular expression.11.5.Optional: To add another condition to the policy, click New Condition and customize it.
+If there are multiple conditions in the policy, the request must match each of them to fall under the policy.

-11.6 Specify where to redirect the appropriate request:
+11.6.Specify where to redirect the matching request:

 https://example.com/new

-then the request forhttps://example.com/api
+, then the request tohttps://example.com/api

 will be forwarded tohttps://example.com/new/api